BTE-France/CubicChunksMapViewer/README.md

 ## Usage

-To generate the map: ``python3 overviewer.py --config=config.py --forcerender``
+To generate the map: ``sudo python3 overviewer.py --config=config.py --forcerender``

-To generate the markers: ``python3 overviewer.py --config=config.py --genpoi --skip-players --skip-scan``
+To generate the markers: ``sudo python3 overviewer.py --config=config.py --genpoi --skip-players --skip-scan``

+Additionally, the ``launch.py`` script can be launched to execute all necessary commands.